 In 2011, an Extended Care Paramedic Program was launch in Halifax-area nursing homes to address similar issues.
 This program has allowed seniors to be treated in their home rather than an emergency department.
 Since its launch, 77% of calls from nursing homes have been dealt with in the home and did not result in a trip to the emergency department.

-A new Community-Based Paramedic Program will be launched in CBRM.
-While similar to the model in Halifax, it will be community-based (not limited to nursing homes) and tailored based on CBRM health care data.
+A new Community-Based Paramedic Program began rolling out at the Cape Breton Regional Hospital emergency department in December 2018.
+While similar to the model in Halifax, it is community-based (not limited to nursing homes) and tailored to CBRM health care data.

-This program will provide care to patients in the home by:
+This program provides care to patients in the home by:

 - Supporting recently-discharged patients with follow-up visits at home after release.